rancher/rke2-docs/docs/security/hardening_guide.md

 RKE2 is designed to be "hardened by default" and pass the majority of the Kubernetes CIS controls without modification.
 There are a few notable exceptions to this that require manual intervention to fully pass the CIS Benchmark:

 1. RKE2 will not modify the host operating system.
 Therefore, you, the operator, must make a few host-level modifications.
 2. Certain CIS controls for Network Policies and Pod Security Standards (or Pod Security Policies (PSP) on RKE2 versions prior to v1.25) will restrict the functionality of the cluster.
 You must opt into having RKE2 configure these for you.
-To help ensure these requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.23`, or `cis-1.6`.
+To help ensure these requirements are met, RKE2 can be started with the `profile` flag set to `cis`, `cis-1.23`, or `cis-1.6` depending on the RKE2 version.

 :::note
 This guide assumes that RKE2 has been installed, but is not yet running.
 If you have already started RKE2, you will need to stop the RKE2 service.